Medical Policy: 02.01.53

 High Intensity Focused Ultrasound (HIFU) is considered investigational for all indications including but not limited to the following:

-Based on the review of the peer reviewed medical literature the long term efficacy and safety of high intensity focused ultrasound (HIFU) compared to established interventions for various conditions has not been proven in controlled clinical trials for any indication.
-Additional randomized clinical trials with larger patient populations comparing established interventions are needed to determine the role of HIFU.
-Currently there are no society guidelines that indicate the use of HIFU as a treatment modality.
+Based on the review of the peer reviewed medical literature the long-term efficacy and safety of high intensity focused ultrasound (HIFU) compared to established interventions for various conditions has not been proven in controlled clinical trials for any indication.
+Additional randomized clinical trials with larger patient populations comparing established interventions are needed to determine the role of high intensity focused ultrasound (HIFU).
 The evidence is insufficient to determine the effects on net health outcomes.

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes, and/or diagnosis codes.